Learning how to write a blog post — every damn week — is hard. It’s tough to stay consistent, even for experienced bloggers.

 Keep it short, in the range of five to ten sentences.
 Readers are there to learn what you promised in the headline.
 You risk losing attention if you go on too long in the introduction.

 Subheadings are like miniature headlines inserted throughout the article.
-They are essential for a couple of reasons:
+They are essential to SEO content writing for a couple of reasons:

 - Help you organize your ideas before you write